JustinRaoECCC/nhs-infrastructure-map/README.md

 ## Current Bugs / TODO List

-+ So it seems like when smt fails in Add Infrastructure, and then i click off the screen, it causes a bug where the save general info button is gone
-+ also the red text doesnt leave omg

 3. Active becomes inactive
 4. Specify what the user should be entering for frequency (dropdown for the unit)
 6. Creating a station auto creates a station older in the file system of format: AKIE_RIVER_NEAR_THE_760_M_CONTOUR_07EA007